srsran/srsRAN_4G_docs/README.md

 ```
 sphinx-autobuild srsran_user_manuals/source/ srsran_user_manuals/source/_build/html
 ```
-This will start a server at http://127.0.0.1:8000, any changes to the docs will be shown here in a live preview.
-You can view this in your browser.
+This will start a server at http://127.0.0.1:8000 which can be viewed in your browser, any changes to the docs will be shown here once saved.